Uralstech/ezrSquared/docs/index.markdown

 ### Loops (Part 1)
 For the above scripts, you might have found it annoying to have to copy and paste the code again and again to try it out.
 What if we want the code to run forever?
-Or even a set amount of times?
+Or even a set number of times?
 Do we have to keep copying and pasting it?
 No!
 We'll use **loops** for that.
 **A loop keeps executing the given body of code till a condition is satisfied.** ezr² has two types of loops - **count loops** and **while loops**.
-**Count loops** repeat the given code a **set amount of times**.
+**Count loops** repeat the given code a **set number of times**.
 ```
 count to 10 do
 	show("Hello, World!")